JeremyHua18/Wundergrub/README.md

 Pre-Requisites:

-- The only prerequisite to access this application is a working browser on either a computer or a mobile device.
+- The only prerequisite to access this application is a working browser on either a computer or a mobile device, as everything is being hosted as a website on the cloud.

 Dependent Libraries: